balancer/scaffold-balancer-v3/README.md

 constructor(
         IVault vault,
         uint256 pauseWindowDuration
-    ) BasePoolFactory(vault, pauseWindowDuration, type(ConstantPricePool).creationCode) {
+    ) BasePoolFactory(vault, pauseWindowDuration, type(ConstantSumPool).creationCode) {
         // solhint-disable-previous-line no-empty-blocks
     }
 ```

 </details>

-It is used to deploy the `ConstantPricePool.sol` example custom pool we walked through earlier.
+It is used to deploy the `ConstantSumPool.sol` example custom pool we walked through earlier.
 It inherits the `BasePoolFactory.sol` from BalancerV3's monorepo.

-For a factory associated to the `ConstantPricePool.sol` we do not need any extra implementation within the constructor.
+For a factory associated to the `ConstantSumPool.sol` we do not need any extra implementation within the constructor.
 Thus, all we need to do is write the constructor with the appropriate params as described below for `BasePoolFactory.sol`.

 1. `IVault vault` - The BalancerV3 vault on the respective network.
 2. `uint256 pauseWindowDuration` - The pause window that will be used for all pools created from this factory.
 It is the timeframe that a newly created pool can be paused before its buffer endtime.
 Once a pool is paused, it will remain paused til the end of the pause window, and subsequently will wait til the vault's buffer period ends.
 When the buffer period expires, it will unpause automatically, and remain permissionless forever after.